High cholesterol is shown to increase the risk of heart disease, heart attack, and stroke.

 Quick Article Guide:

-1. Good Cholesterol, Bad Cholesterol, and Total Cholesterol
+- Good Cholesterol, Bad Cholesterol, & Total Cholesterol

-3. Cholesterol Medication Is a Non-Factor If It’s Working
+- Cholesterol Medication Is a Non-Factor if it’s Working

-5. Underwriting Credits for Applicants with High Cholesterol
+- Underwriting Credits for Applicants With High Cholesterol

-6. How Much Will I Pay for Life Insurance with High Cholesterol?
+- How Much Will I Pay for Life Insurance With High Cholesterol?

-7. Types of Life Insurance with High Cholesterol
+- Types of Life Insurance With High Cholesterol

-Your taking cholesterol medication is not a red flag for insurers.
-In fact, it’s quite the opposite and shows that you are actively managing your condition.
+The use of cholesterol medication is not a red flag for insurers.
+In fact, it’s quite the opposite, and shows that you are actively managing your condition.
 Most cholesterol medications work pretty well in lowering cholesterol.
 Lower cholesterol means a lower risk of heart attack or stroke, which means you are a lower overall risk to the insurance company, which means the insurance company can offer you a better rate on life insurance.

 At the end of the day, insurers aren’t very interested in whether or not you’re taking cholesterol medication.
 They’re more concerned with the ratio that we just walked through and your overall health.
 If your cholesterol does happen to be high, they are perfectly fine with your using a prescription to lower it.